bipulsingh126/password-resat-app/Client/README.md

   - Manages authentication state using context.
   - Displays notifications for success or error using `react-toastify`.

+#### VerifyEmail.jsx
+- **Description**: The `VerifyEmail` component allows users to input a verification code sent to their email.
+- **Features**:
+  - Provides a form with inputs for entering a verification code.
+  - Automatically focuses on the next input field upon entry.
+  - Handles paste events to fill in the code quickly.
+  - Includes a button to resend the verification code.
+  - Uses `react-router-dom` for navigation.

 ### Core Files

+- **`AppContext.jsx`**: Provides a context for managing global state across the application.
+  - **Features**:
+    - Manages user authentication state and user data.
+    - Provides functions to fetch user data and authentication status.
+    - Uses `axios` for API requests with credentials.
+    - Displays notifications for success or error using `react-toastify`.

 - **`App.jsx`**: The root component of the application responsible for setting up routes and rendering the main layout.
 It includes the `ToastContainer` for displaying notifications and defines routes for `Home`, `Login`, `ResetPassword`, and `VerifyEmail`.